Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 “We’ve got to make sure the testing is 99.9% accurate,” Lindor said.
 “We have to do a better job as players, the union, drug testing people, everybody.
 If we’re going to make this work, we have to do a better job.
 There’s no way you can suspend practices.
 That’s not a fair advantage for anybody.
 We all signed up to have a 21-day spring training, that’s how we should do it.
 Everybody should have the same amount of days.”

-AP Sports Writers Greg Beacham in Anaheim, California; Janie McCauley in Oakland, California; Andrew Seligman in Chicago; Stephen Hawkins in Arlington, Texas; Steve Megargee in Milwaukee; Rob Gillies in Toronto; Charles Odum in Atlanta; Steven Wine in Miami; and Tom Withers in Cleveland contributed.
+AP Sports Writers Greg Beacham in Anaheim, California; Janie McCauley in Oakland, California; Andrew Seligman in Chicago; Stephen Hawkins in Arlington, Texas; Steve Megargee in Milwaukee; Rob Gillies in Toronto; Charles Odum in Atlanta; Steven Wine in Miami; David Brandt in Phoenix and Tom Withers in Cleveland contributed.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports